toastedtoast/TOValueTransition/README.md

 To cancel a transition you can call `-(BOOL)cancel;` This will stop the progress and will not call the completed block.

+If you take a look at the Sample project (it's an ios application) you can see how to use TOValueTransition to animate a white dot on the screen.

 ##Contact
 For any questions or information feel free to contact me  [@toastedtoast](http://www.twitter.com/toastedtoast)